 About Me

-I am one of those people who doesn’t believe age defines you.
+Age doesn’t define me.
 I will be forever young… at least at heart.
-Physically, my body disagrees some days.
-My mind, though, agrees to disagree with aging.
-Age is not a restriction to learning and taking a chance at doing something outside your comfort zone.
+Physically… well, some days my body disagrees.
+I am a firm believer that age is not a restriction to learning and taking a chance at doing something outside your comfort zone.

 What I Write

 I am a multi-published author of eight books, including six children’s books in two book series: Blossom and Matilda, and Lucy and Sophia.
 I have also published two anthologies of relationship stories about mature adults over age 60.
-And I have compiled three story collections from seniors in the Wichita, Kansas area.
+And I have compiled five story collections from seniors in the Wichita, Kansas area.